RAJESHBOYA8/Covid-19-World-Dashboard/README.md

 ## Features

 ### 1. Symbol Map
-   - Description:A symbol map that visually represents the distribution of confirmed COVID-19 cases across the world.
+   - Description:A symbo map that visually represents the distribution of confirmed COVID-19 cases across the world.
 The size and color of the symbols indicate the severity of cases in each region.
    - Purpose: To provide a global overview of the pandemic's spread, helping users quickly identify the most affected regions.

 ### 2. Stacked Area Chart